xxsimoxx/stats-for-update-manager/README.md

 ## GDPR / privacy

-This plugin stores data about plugin updates in a table.
+This plugin stores data about plugin/theme updates in a table.
 You can configure how much time this data is kept using `sfum_old_after` filter (defaults to 4 weeks).
 All the data is removed at plugin uninstall.

 - URL of the site asking for updates, sha512 hashed
-- plugin checked
+- plugin/theme checked
 - timestamp of the last check

 **Is up to you to decide if and to inform your plugin/theme users that this data is kept.**

-**To help us know the number of active installations of this plugin, we collect and store anonymized data when the plugin check in for updates.
+**To help us know the number of active installations of this (Stats for Update Manager) plugin, we collect and store anonymized data when the plugin check in for updates.
 The date and unique plugin identifier are stored as plain text and the requesting URL is stored as a non-reversible hashed value.
 This data is stored for up to 28 days.**

 To skip Stats for Update Manager from logging, the plugin/theme have to ask for updates defining, in the body of the request done by UpdateClient, `$body['sfum']='no-log'`.